-I completed my Wellcome Trust Clinical Fellowship in the laboratory of Professor Yanick Crow in June 2012.
+I completed my Wellcome Trust Clinical Fellowship in June 2012, in the laboratory of Professor Yanick Crow.
 My research focused on the rare Mendelian disorder Spondyloenchondrodysplasia (SPENCD).
 This immuno-osseous dysplasia is a Mendelian form of lupus.
 Following identification of the causative gene, ACP5, I conducted functional work to determine the role of the encoded protein Tartrate Resistant Acid Phosphatase (TRAP).
 I spent 5 months of my fellowship at The University of Washington, in the laboratory of Professor Elkon focusing on the autoimmune aspect of SPENCD.
-Four months of this placement was funded by the Biomedical Research Council.
-I also sat and passed a module of The University of Manchester Masters in Immunology.
-During my fellowship I was awarded Postgraduate Student of the Year and the Alan Emery Genetics prize.
-This research continued for a further 2 years through a collobrative grant between The University of Manchester and The University of Washington.
-The two year grant was funded by the Alliance for Lupus research..
+The Manchester Biomedical Research Council funded this placement.
+During my fellowship I was awarded University of Manchester Postgraduate Student of the Year and the Royal Society of Medicine, Alan Emery Genetics prize.
+This research continued for a further 2 years through a collaborative grant between The University of Manchester and The University of Washington.
+The two year grant was funded by the Alliance for Lupus research.

 NIHR Clinical Lecturer

 I subsequently undertook an NIHR Clinical Lecturer position at the University of Manchester with a Clinical Contract at The Manchester Centre for Genomic Medicine.
-During this time, I continued my research into Mendelain forms of lupus and autoimmune disease.
-I am also studied in Mendelain forms of autoinflammatory disease and immunodeficiency.
+During this time, I continued my research into Mendelian forms of lupus and autoimmune disease.
+I also studied mendelian forms of autoinflammatory disease and immunodeficiency.
 I was funded by the NIHR, Academy of Medical Sciences, Manchester BRC and a L'Oreal Women in Science Fellowship.

 NIHR Transitional Research Fellow (TRF)

 From November 2016-2018, I completed a two year NIHR TRF Fellowship (whist a Senior Lecturer at The University of Manchester and Honorary Consultant at The Manchester Centre for Genomic Medicine).
-I undertook training in Clinical Pharmacology and Clinical Trials and continued my research into autoinflammatory genetic disorders driven by type I interferons.
+I undertook training in Clinical Pharmacology and Clinical Trials and continued my research into autoinflammatory genetic disorders, especially those driven by type I interferons.

 Senior Clinical Lecturer at The University of Manchester

 From Nov 2018 I have held a split clinical and academic post.
-My research focus continues to be clinical, translational and research studies of autoinflammatory genetic disorders, particularly those driven by type I interferons.
+My research focus continues to be clinical, translational and research studies relating to autoinflammatory and autoimmune genetic disorders, particularly those driven by type I interferons.
 I also work on disorders associated with primary immunodeficiency.
-My clincial work as an Honorary Consultant at The Manchester Centre for Genomic Medicine, Manchester involves both immunogenetics and developmental genetics.
+My clinical work as an Honorary Consultant at The Manchester Centre for Genomic Medicine, Manchester involves both immunogenetics and developmental genetics.
 I am funded by a Medical Research Foundation, Emerging Leaders in Lupus prize and the Manchester BRC.

 I qualified in Medicine in 2003, from The University of Liverpool.
 I obtained my MRCPCH in 2006 and then started my Clinical Genetics training in Leeds.
 In 2008, I obtained a Wellcome Trust Clinical Training Fellowship and I obtained my PhD in 2012, at Manchester University.
 I obtained my CCT in Genetic Medicine in August 2016 and at this time was also awarded a two year NIHR Transitional Fellowship, Senior Clinical Lectureship at The University of Manchester and Honorary Consultant in Genomic Medicine at St Mary's Hospital, Manchester.
 After my fellowship, on receipt of the Emerging Leaders in Lupus Prize (second prize) from the Medical Research Foundation I continued my work as a Senior Clinical Lecturer and Honorary Consultant in Genomic Medicine.

-I thoroughly enjoy engaging with the public and do so regarding genetics, my research and to promote the role of women in science is something I am very passionate about.
-I provide regular genetics education sessions at a local Manchester primary school and have given interactive teaching to two troops of Beaver scouts.
-I conducted a live radio interview promoting women in science on BBC Radio, gave an interview to UNESCO about my work and I have written several pieces for the media and scientific journals regarding my research and women in science.
+Engaging with the public regarding genetics, my research and to promote the role of women in science is something I am very passionate about.
+I provide regular genetics education sessions at a local Manchester primary school and have given interactive teaching to Beaver scout troops.
+I conducted a live radio interview promoting women in science on BBC Radio, have given an interview to UNESCO about my work and I have written several pieces for the media and scientific journals regarding my research and women in science.

 BSc (Hons) Physiotherapy